-If a student receives federal or state aid, the total of all aid (including institutional and outside scholarships) may not exceed the student's unmet need.
-Unmet need is determined by Cost of Attendance minus the Expected Family Contribution (EFC), a number determined by the FAFSA.
+If a student receives any aid (federal, state, institutional or outside scholarships), the total of all aid may not exceed the student's unmet need.
+Unmet need is determined by Cost of Attendance minus the Expected Family Contribution (COA-EFC=Need).